 Ever since I first tried Irish soda bread, I was hooked.
 Its texture and flavour is so unique.
 I love the crunchy crust and the light sweetness goes really well with sweet as well as savoury toppings.
-When I realized how easy it was to make I couldn’t believe I hadn’t make any earlier.
+When I realized how easy it was to make the bread, I couldn’t believe I hadn’t made any earlier.
 You can imagine that I never went to buy one from the supermarket ever again.
-It’s so simple- it’s unreal.
-To always have some handy, I usually make a batch, leave it to cool, slice it and then freeze it and when ever I want a slice, I just toast it- super delicious.
+It’s so simple, it’s unreal.
+To always have some handy, I usually make a batch, leave it to cool, slice it and then freeze it.
+When ever I want a slice, I just toast it – super delicious.

-Many recipes use a mix of white and wholegrain flours but I just used spelt wholegrain flour, which gives the bread a nice and fibre rich texture.
-I also used kefir instead of buttermilk and inspired by the turmeric buns I had in London back in May, I added a tsp of turmeric into the mix and it turned out super delicious.
-Nutritionally speaking Irish soda bread rich in fibre and some probiotics from the kefir, though they are not likely to survive the heat of the oven.
-Flour made from the whole grain is rich in minerals and vitamins, especially B vitamins including folate, which we need for energy production and cell health among other things.
+Many recipes use a mix of white and wholegrain flours but I just used spelt wholegrain flour, which gives the bread a nice fibre rich texture.
+I also used kefir instead of buttermilk and inspired by the turmeric buns I had in London back in May, I added a tsp of turmeric into the mix.
+It turned out just delicious.
+Nutritionally speaking Irish soda bread is rich in fibre and some probiotics from the kefir, though they are not likely to survive the heat of the oven.
+Flour made from a whole grain is rich in minerals and vitamins, especially B-vitamins including folate, which we need for energy production and cell health among other things.
 And here is what you need:

 Irish Soda bread with turmeric- makes one loaf

 2. Place the flour, sea salt, bicarbonate soda and turmeric in a bowl and mix well.

 3. Now make a well in the centre of the flour mix, pour in the Kefir and start mixing the ingredients into a soft dough, using your hands or a fork.
 Wholegrain flours can be quite absorbent, so if the dough gets too dry, add some more Kefir.
 Just be careful, the dough should not get too wet or sticky either.